OpaceDigitalAgency/task-smasher/netlify/functions/README.md

 The function returns the following headers with rate limit information:

-- `X-RateLimit-Limit`: Maximum number of requests allowed per hour (5)
+- `X-RateLimit-Limit`: Maximum number of requests allowed per day (5)
 - `X-RateLimit-Remaining`: Number of requests remaining in the current window
 - `X-RateLimit-Reset`: ISO timestamp when the rate limit will reset

 ## Important Notes

-- The in-memory rate limiting implementation will reset when the function is redeployed or goes cold
+- The rate limiting implementation uses a persistent file-based approach that should maintain state between function invocations
-- For production use with high traffic, consider implementing a more persistent solution using Redis or DynamoDB
+- For production use with high traffic, consider implementing an even more robust solution using Redis or DynamoDB
 - The function is configured to handle chat completions by default, but can be modified to handle other OpenAI endpoints

 ## Customizing Rate Limits